Simon241199/AIChess/README.md

 # AIChess
 This is a chess game with a computer opponent using AI to assess moves.
+I am using a [Kaggle dataset](https://www.kaggle.com/datasets/arevel/chess-games) to train the AIs.

 ## Getting Started
 1. Clone this repository (maybe in the future with --recurse-submodules)